Review of the Capital One Spark Cash Back Business Credit Cards

 - You’ll earn a competitive amount of cash back with each card, given their fee structures.

-- Both cards have a pretty good signup bonus for spending in the first 3 months.
+- Both cards have a pretty good welcome bonus for spending in the first year.

 - Capital One provides a decent set of business-related benefits with these cards.
 That includes spending and account management tools.